I believe I have a duty to teach my kids how to be naughty. Not rude, or mean, or nasty. Just a little bit, well, challenging now and again.

-The phrase Rod for My Own Back springs to mind.
-Do I really want to raise children who challenge my authority all the time?
+The phrase Rod for My Own Back springs to mind – do I really want to raise children who challenge my authority all the time?
 Certainly not.
 But do I want them to be equipped to know when to ruffle a few feathers here and there?
-Why yes I do, that sounds rather marvellous.
+Yes, I do.

 People who make life a little harder for authority figures often get labelled as ‘naughty’, but their lives are no less ‘good’ because of it.
 Indeed, sometimes they live better lives than the majority of us.

-defining ‘being good’ as complying with the requests of the state, the media, your school your employer or even your parents only really works if those institutions are themselves worth complying with
+The point that I am trying to get to is that, in my book, defining ‘being good’ as complying with the requests of the state, the media, your school, your employer or even your parents only really works if those institutions are themselves worth complying with

 But how do we decide when to comply and when to rebel?

-Plato spent rather a lot of time chit chatting about virtue, goodness, justice and all that jazz.
+Plato spent rather a lot of time chit-chatting about virtue, goodness, justice and all that jazz.
 I have to say, Wikipedia kind of sums up how helpful I find this work:

 There we are sat in a cave, where we are presented with shadows on the wall, and told that these shadows are the ‘truth’.
 You can decide for yourself who is casting these shadows: Corrupt Media Empires, Dodgy Politicians, whoever.
 But to really understand the world, you’ve got to (a) realise you are sat in a cave, being spun a load of crap, and (b) want to get out of that cave and have the means to get out of that cave in order to discover the ‘truth’.

-Why is all this important?
-Well, when having a ‘good’ career goes hand in hand with spending limited time with the family; when you get a job in order to be a ‘good’ member of society, to find you still cannot afford to eat; when to go to an ‘outstanding’ school, you have to move, and have a mortgage debt that means you can rarely see the kids, it’s time to ask if the institutions that govern and inform us have our society’s best interests at heart.
-If they don’t, we ought to challenge the status quo, knowing that by doing so we could end up getting labelled as being a bit of a pain in the arse.
+Why is this important to me?
+Well, when having a ‘good’ career goes hand in hand with spending limited time with the family; when you get a job in order to be a ‘good’ member of society, to find you still cannot afford to eat; when to go to an ‘outstanding’ school you have to move and have a mortgage debt that means you have to work so hard that stress pours out of you, then it’s time to ask if the good life as presented really is all that great.
+It’s time to challenge that version of the good life as presented.

 On that note, I leave you with the Hoff.